JordanKeiTaylor/cpp_tutorial/tutorial.md

 Spatial achieves high entity counts by load balancing between multiple copies of workers, with configurable strategies for how load balancing is achieved.

 Load balancing configurations for all layers of workers is set in the top level launch configuration file.
 Navigate to that file, and change the load balancing strategy for the Managed worker to spin up 4 workers.
-Also change it to test out the sharding by entityId loadbalancing strategy, which splits up entities between workers by id rather than by geographic location.
+Also, change it so that it employs the sharding by entityId loadbalancing strategy, which splits up entities between workers by id, rather than by geographic location.

 You'll probably need to reference the [launch configuration file documentation](https://docs.improbable.io/reference/13.7/shared/project-layout/launch-config#launch-configuration-file)